 Dress the wound

-Small wounds can be left uncovered, or they can be covered with a smear of topical antiseptic ointment such as Bioderm or Vetex, or sprayed with antibacterial spray (e.g. dilute tamed iodine) or.
+Small wounds can be left uncovered, or they can be covered with a smear of topical antiseptic ointments such as Bioderm or Vetex, or sprayed with antibacterial spray (e.g. dilute tamed iodine)

 Large wounds are best covered to keep out dirt and flies and to help prevent ‘proud flesh’ developing.
 You can bandage as follows:

-- Apply antiseptic ointment such as Bioderm or Vetex
+- Apply antiseptic ointments such as Bioderm or Vetex

 - Apply a layer of gamgee or cotton padding then firmly tape this pad in place.